krupkat/gcp-nixos/howto.md

 ## Free tier

-Stick to the [free tier](https://cloud.google.com/free/docs/free-cloud-features#free-tier-usage-limits) Google Cloue limits for a completely free instance.
+Stick to the [free tier](https://cloud.google.com/free/docs/free-cloud-features#free-tier-usage-limits) Google Cloud limits for a completely free instance.
 Since the machine only has 1GB ram, it can be a challenge to rebuild a new confiuration there, in that case use remote rebuild:

 ## Remote rebuild